towns-protocol/towns/doc/casablanca/Casablanca.md

 As a stream grows, nodes hosting this stream periodically commit last known leaf hashes to Casablanca Chain.
 This *canonicalizes* these new events.

 Proof-of-Stake validation logic is extended to validate stream data as well:
-* Client sends new event to a node to append it to a stream.
-Node runs validity and permission check and, if event is accepted, broadcasts it to the other nodes hosting this stream and commits it to the local storage.
+* When a client sends a new event to a node to append it to a stream, the node runs validity and permission checks.
+If the event is accepted, the node broadcasts it to the other nodes hosting this stream and commits it to local storage.
-* Periodically node posts transaction that contains last known leaf hashes for updated stream.
+* Periodically, nodes posts transactions that contain the last known leaf hashes for the updated stream.
-* Block proposer builds the current block and checks if transition described in transaction is valid by running same checks as node that sent transaction to the mempool.
+* A block proposer builds the current block and checks if the transition described in a transaction is valid by running same the checks as the node that sent the transaction to the mempool.
 * Other nodes receive the new beacon block.
-Validators re-execute check locally and attest if block is valid.
+Validators re-execute the check locally and attest whether the block is valid.

-On top of that validators are tasked with periodic scrubbing of other nodes to ensure that they retain stream data they must host and are available.
+On top of that, validators are tasked with periodic scrubbing of other nodes to ensure that they retain stream data they must host and are available.

-Casablanca Chain is secured by stakes bridged from mainnet (or other major blockchain).
-Rewards and slashes are transferred from Casablanca Chain back to mainnet.
+Casablanca Chain is secured by stakes bridged from the Ethereum mainnet (or other major blockchains).
+Rewards and slashes are transferred from Casablanca Chain back to the mainnet.

 # Design Considerations